 The term of office for all Officers and Trustees of the Association shall be for one (1) year, or until their successors are duly elected and qualified with the exception of the Secretary/Vice President for Internal Affairs, President-Elect/President, TNP Student Editor, and Graduate Trustee who shall serve a two (2) year term.
-No Officer or Trustee may serve more than two (2) consecutive terms in the same position.
+No Officer or Trustee shall be elected to the same position more than twice, and no officer or trustee who has held an office for more than 2/3 of that office's term, in which the office was vacant, shall be elected to that position more than once.